 Nevada's SCSEP State Plan for Program Years (PY) 2024-2027 describes the collective efforts of ADSD, Equus Workforce Solutions, AARP Foundation, and other partners and stakeholders to support training and employment of older adults in Nevada.
-Specifically, the plan addresses how the State will meet the skills training, supportive services, and unsubsidized employment needs of the participants.
+Specifically, the plan addresses how the state will meet the skills training, supportive services, and unsubsidized employment needs of the participants.

-The development of the plan was informed through a review of published resources, such as the Nevada Workforce Innovation and Opportunity Act (WIOA) State Plan Program Years (PY) 2024-2027 and the Nevada Office of Workforce Innovation (OWINN) 2023 Annual Report and Strategic Plan and 2024 Annual Report.
-Other resources and data were obtained from the Nevada Department of Employment, Training, and Rehabilitation (DETR), Nevada Department of Business and Industries, Nevada Department of Health and Human Services, and the University of Nevada, Reno (UNR).
+The development of the plan was informed through a review of the Nevada Workforce Innovation and Opportunity Act (WIOA) State Plan Program Years (PY) 2024-2027, resources from the Governor's Office of Workforce Innovation (GOWINN), resources from the Nevada Department of Employment, Training, and Rehabilitation (DETR), and additional data research.
 See Appendix A for a list of references utilized in the state plan development.